Anna Milder-Hauptmann

 Pauline Anna Milder-Hauptmann (13 December 1785 – 29 May 1838) was an operatic soprano.
+Her career spanned a remarkable period in Western classical music: early on, she sang for Joseph Haydn; she later premiered some songs by Franz Schubert; and toward the end of her career sang in the celebrated revival of J. S. Bach's Saint Matthew Passion under the direction of Felix Mendelssohn.
+Above all, Milder is remembered for having sung the demanding role of Leonore at the premieres of all three versions (1805, 1806, 1814) of Beethoven's opera Fidelio.

 Biography

 Early life

-Milder was born in Constantinople where her father, Felix Milder from Salzburg, was employed by the Austrian ambassador Baron Herbert von Rathkeal as pastry chef; her mother was lady-in-waiting to the ambassador's wife.
-When Anna was five years old, the family left for Bucharest, where Felix worked as translator until they had to leave because of the Austro-Turkish War (1787–1791).
+Milder was born in Constantinople where her father, Felix Milder from Salzburg, was employed by the Austrian ambassador Baron Herbert von Rathkeal as "Kabinets-Courier"; her mother was lady-in-waiting to the ambassador's wife.
+When Anna was five years old, the family left for Bucharest, where Felix worked as translator until they had to leave because of the Austro-Turkish War (1788–1791).
 After he had briefly worked for the ambassador again, the family returned to Bucharest, only to be forced to flee again when pestilence broke out there.
 After quarantine in Herrmannstadt, the family settled in Vienna.

-Here Anna, now aged 10, received her first formal education which included the German language she had not spoken before despite being fluent in French, Italian, modern Greek and Romanian.
-She became exposed to opera and church music, and begged her parents to let her receive a musical education.
-After some initial, and inadequate, teaching by the local schoolmaster, Sigismund von Neukomm, heard her and began teaching the 16-year-old for two years.
-On Emanuel Schikaneder's advice, she also studied with Salieri.
+Here Anna, now aged 10, received her first formal education which included the German language she had not spoken before (she was already fluent in French, Italian, modern Greek and Romanian).
+She was exposed to opera and church music, and begged her parents to let her receive a musical education.
+After some initial, and inadequate, teaching by a local schoolmaster, she was heard (at age 16) by the composer Sigismund von Neukomm, who then taught her for two years.
+Milder had astonished Neukomm at her audition by effortlessly singing the famous high-tessitura Queen of the Night aria by Mozart; under his instruction she developed fullness and beauty of sound in her mid and lower registers.
+On the advice of Emanuel Schikaneder, Milder also studied with Antonio Salieri.

 Early career

-Schikaneder had opened the Theater an der Wien in 1801 and Josepha Weber, Mozart's sister-in-law, negotiated on Neukomm's behalf for a position for Anna in that theatre.
-Milder was engaged for 500 florins, and made her stage debut there as Juno in Süßmayr's opera Der Spiegel von Arkadien on 9 April 1803, aged 19.
-Soon she gained major roles and changed to the Theater am Kärntnertor for a contract worth 2,000 florins.
-In 1805, she sang the title role in the first performance of Beethoven's Leonore, and again in the second and third versions in 1806 and 1814, when in the final revision its title was permanently changed to Fidelio.
-Luigi Cherubini wrote his German opera Faniska for her in 1806.
-She was intended to sing Beethoven's concert aria "Ah, perfido!", Op.
-65, at his momentous Academy Concert on 22 December 1808 (when the Fifth and Sixth Symphonies, Fourth Piano Concerto and Choral Fantasia were heard for the first time under the composer's direction), but following a quarrel between Beethoven and Peter Hauptmann, Milder's soon-to-be husband, she refused and was replaced by a Dem.
-Josephine Killitschky.
+By age 19, Milder was ready for a professional career.
+Emanuel Schikaneder had opened the Theater an der Wien in 1801.
+Josepha Weber, Mozart's sister-in-law, was a friend of Neukomm's and negotiated on his behalf for a position for Anna there.
+Milder was engaged for 500 florins, and made her stage debut there as Juno in Süßmayr's opera Der Spiegel von Arkadien on 9 April 1803.
+Soon she won major roles and moved to the Theater am Kärntnertor, with a contract worth 2,000 florins.
+In 1805, she sang the title role in the first performance of Beethoven's Leonore, and again in the second and third versions in 1806 and 1814, when in the final revision its title was changed to Fidelio, as it is known today'.
+Luigi Cherubini wrote his German opera Faniska for her in 1806. see details below.